the-illarionov/the-supersonic-plugin-for-scroll-based-animation/.github/README.md

 3. ## Use DOM elements as drivers of your animation

-    Instead of manually setting the start and end values of the scroll, you use HTML elements (**_drivers_**).
-Their appearance on the screen will control the animation.
+    Instead of manually setting the start and end values, you use HTML elements (**_drivers_**).
+Their appearance and position on the screen will control the animation.
 The Plugin uses the driver's top offset as a value, [check examples](https://the-illarionov.com/the-supersonic-plugin-for-scroll-based-animation/examples).

     And again, as a bonus of using DOM elements as drivers you don't have to think about responsivity, it comes out of the box (you can use `media queries` to reposition your drivers).